PapNorbert/microservice-game-selling-app/README.md

 Users could re-sell their physical copies of a game they already played on gaming console, and buyers would get a platform to easily connect with sellers and possibility to chat with them.

-The application does not cover the payment and transportation of the products, it is only a free announcement posting page, that helps to get in touch with others.

 ## Functionalities

 - Login
 - Registration
-- View announcements
+- View sale announcements
-- Filter and search announcements
+- Filter and search sale announcements
-- Create announcement about selling your game
+- Create sale announcement about selling your game
 - Get in contact with the seller with the help of real time chat - WebSocket
 - Review users
 - Filter announcements based on user review rating
 - Save announcements
+- See other announcements of the user
+- Order a sold game disc
+- Verified reviews - review after order
+- Check user reviews

 ## API server